The checkout flow is where the money is at.

 They’ve already been asked to enter their name, email, and shipping info (which ideally is the same as billing address, so they don’t need to type it again).

-Same principle applies for form fields – start with the easier fields first, like name.
+The same principle applies for form fields – start with the easier fields first, like name.
 Credit card number field is the hardest so it should come last.

 This is what you should NOT do: